 You can make your own red curry paste, if you prefer to go for less processed.
 We have a recipe for that below.
 Otherwise, you can use a store-bought one to save time.

 I used an immersion blender to mix these ingredients to make the marinade.
 I marinated overnight and it tasted amazing.
 The lime juice really makes the flavor pop!

 - 2 tbsp soy sauce low sodium

 - 2 tbsp lime juice fresh is best

-- 2 tbsp canola oil or olive oil, separated
+- 2 tablespoon canola oil or olive oil, separated

-- 2 tbsp garlic minced and pounded, fresh if possible
+- 2 tablespoon garlic minced and pounded, fresh if possible

-- 2 tbsp red curry paste freshly made if possible
+- 2 tablespoon red curry paste freshly made if possible

 - 1 lb steak Round Eye is the leanest or skirt steak or fake, plant-based steak are also good options.